 Meals are included in the cost of registration.
-This includes two breakfast, two lunches and two dinners paired with Miller-Coors beer products.
+This includes two breakfast, two lunches and two dinners paired with Molsom-Coors and Terrapin Beer Co. products.
 We encourage you to arrive Friday Oct.
-9, and enjoy our kick off evening meal beginning at 6:30 p.m..
+8, and enjoy our kick off evening meal beginning at 6:30 p.m..
 Breakfasts and sack lunches will be provided Oct.
-10 and 11.
+9 and Oct.
+10.

 Lunches: Provided by Main Street Cafe in Camilla, sack lunches come with your choice of sandwiches: turkey, ham, pimento cheese, peanut butter and jelly or veggie/hummus.
-If you did not choose your sandwich for each day when registering, please return to the registration site, sign in and choose your sandwiches.
 You will pick up your sack lunch AT THE CAMPSITE following breakfast each morning.
 Make sure you bring a waterproof bag to keep your lunch dry on the river.
 Lunches include chips, fruit and dessert.

 Breakfasts: Breakfast will be served daily beginning at 6:30 a.m.
 Daily menu includes eggs, grits, sausage and/or bacon, vegan friendly meat alternatives, cereals, biscuits, fresh fruit, orange juice, milk, coffee and alternative non-dairy milk.